fjsousa/think-again/5_04-imediate-categorical-inference.md

 ------

+Valid Immediate Categorical Inferences:

- All otters are authors -> Trotter the otter is an author.
+- All otters are authors -> Trotter the otter is an author.

-and

-All sheep are brown. -> Therefore, Horace the sheep is brown.
+- All sheep are brown. -> Therefore, Horace the sheep is brown.

-Are valid Immediate Categorical Inferences